h5py/h5py/docs/high/group.rst

 .. note::
     When using h5py from Python 3, the keys(), values() and items() methods will return view-like objects instead of lists.
-These objects support containership testing and iteration, but can't be sliced like lists.
+These objects support membership testing and iteration, but can't be sliced like lists.

 .. _group_hardlinks: